HMoana/Nesia-the-chatbot/README.md

 ### **Future improvements:**

-- Incorporate more unit and end-to-end testing.
+- Incorporate more unit and end-to-end testing on the server side (backend).
 - Create a CI/CD Pipeline.
-- Refactor code to simplify, maintain and debug code.
+- Refactor code to simplify, maintain and debug code on the client side (frontend).

 ---